pbieling/pbtpl-demo/README.md

 To install __prism__, you can find more information here:
 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-## Installation
+### Single Installation steps
 - Clone or download this package into a localhost environment.
 - Open the command line and go to the directory where the composer.json is located.
 - Run the command __composer update__
 - Run the command __npm update__
 - Update the database credentials in __examples/config/db.conf.php__.
 (The table is installed by the PHP script.)
 - Start with example/index.php in the browser.
-- Read the Informations in the examples
+- Read the information on the example pages
 - Study the source files
 - Try PbTpl for yourself by modifying the examples or creating new ones